Sacha Packer

 If you haven’t been on a bike in many years, take your time!
 Spend time getting your balance and putting your foot down i.e. learning to fall and catch yourself for “just in case”.
 Consider just riding at the local park or nature strip until you have your confidence - if you haven’t been on a bike in a long time that may indicate you’re a bit older and more prone to breaking vs bouncing.
 If all else fails, grab yourself some adult training wheels.

 If you plan on riding with a dog, you have some ground work to do first otherwise you’re going to have an oopsie!
-It's important dogs do not start running with a bike until they are at least 18 months old as their growth plates may not have closed yet and this could be detrimental to their final developmental outcomes.
+We used to say that It was important dogs do not start running with a bike until they are at least 18 months old as their growth plates may not have closed yet and this could be detrimental to their final developmental outcomes BUT a recent study said this isn't a thing so all we can do is accept science and go forth with a common sense approach.

 Start with your dogs equipment, consider, do you need a head halti to begin with to have more control over your dog to keep you safe?
 If so, you’re going to need to introduce your dog to one in advance.
 We love Australian company K9Bridle as it doesn't ride up into a dogs eyes and it clips behind the neck vs under the chin making it safer.